No recent searches!

 Tackling Emergency

 The best of the planned adventures are possible to run into difficulties.
-Weather being what it is in Nepal, emergencies of various hues and sizes are not unexpected so should you plan your preparation.
+The weather is what it is in Nepal, and emergencies of various hues and sizes are not unexpected, so you should plan your preparation.
 Have a to-do list to face such eventualities.
 Primarily, draw the attention of your guide when faced with such situations.
-He will act fast and organize for the relevant rescue.
+He will act fast and organize the relevant rescue.

-In case you or your team member gets injured, requisition the help of the porter to carry you or them.
-Remember, you are carrying the First Aid Kit so use that instantly.
-It might come handy on such occasions.
+If you or your team member gets injured, requisition the help of the porter to carry you or them.
+Remember, you carry the First Aid Kit, so use that instantly.
+It might come in handy on such occasions.

 Safety at All Times

 Enjoyment and fun are possible only if you are safe(you may read: Is Nepal safe for female travelers?).
-Don’t risk the unknown.
-Have a thorough knowledge of what you are attempting; what the hurdles and the efforts are, size up your preparedness for every task.
-Don’t hesitate to take the advice of the local guides or porters.
+Don't risk the unknown.
+A thorough knowledge of what you are attempting, what the hurdles and the efforts are, and size up your preparedness for every task.
+Don't hesitate to take the advice of the local guides or porters.
 They may seem rustic and uninitiated.
-But they are the locals and so are they in the know-how of the ins and outs of trekking.
+But they are the locals, and so are they in the know-how of the ins and outs of trekking.

 Conclusion: